What is ECO?

 What are the main obligations?

 1. Carbon Emissions Reduction Obligation (CERO)Under CERO, obligated suppliers must promote ‘primary measures’, including roof and wall insulation and connections to district heating systems.
+Some CERO must also be delivered in rural areas.

 Find out more in the support for improving your home section of our website.